SystemFw/dynosaur/website/docs/schema.md

     ```
 > - You can name the builder that `record` gives you however you want
   obviously, but `field` is nice and descriptive.
+> - Because you give record fields explicit names, you can rename your
+>   code representation without changing the format in DynamoDb

 ### Implicit vs explicit schemas in `field`